 Judges: Each round will have either two or three judges.
-At Regionals and ORCS, there will be two scoring judges per trial; sometimes the NCT uses three scoring judges per trial.
-Each scoring judge fills out her or his own ballot and scores independently of the other judge.
+At Regionals and ORCS, there will be two scoring judges per trial; sometimes the NCT uses three (or more) scoring judges per trial.
+Scoring judges fills out their own ballots and score independently of the other judges.
 If there are three judges assigned to your round, two of them will score and the third will serve as the presiding judge.
-If there are two judges assigned to your round, both will score and one will also serve as the presiding judge.
+If there are two judges assigned to your round, the presiding judge will also score.